Acidburn0zzz/design/AstSemantics.md

 The details of index space for local variables and their types will be further clarified, e.g. whether locals with type `int32` and `int64` must be contiguous and separate from others, etc.

-## Global variables

-Global variables are storage locations outside the linear memory.
-Every global has exactly one memory type.
-Accesses to global variables specify the index as an integer literal.

-  * `load_global`: load the value of a given global variable
-  * `store_global`: store a given value to a given global variable

-The specification will add atomicity annotations in the future.
-Currently all global accesses can be considered "non-atomic".

 ## Control flow structures